Honda Elysion: Second generation (RC; 2015)

-Previewed by the Honda Concept M MPV concept during the 2013 Shanghai Auto Show, the second-generation Honda Elysion for the Chinese market based on the fifth-generation Odyssey was unveiled at the Guangzhou Auto Show on 20 November 2015, and launched on 9th January 2016.
-It is 20 mm longer in length and 100 mm lower in height compared to the previous generation.
+Previewed by the Honda Concept M at the 2013 Shanghai Auto Show, the second-generation Elysion for the Chinese market is based on the fifth-generation Odyssey.
+It was unveiled at the Guangzhou Auto Show on 20 November 2015 and launched on 9 January 2016.
+It is 20 mm longer and 100 mm lower than the first generation.

-The second-generation Elysion is produced and sold exclusively in China by Dongfeng Honda, and was sold alongside the fifth-generation Odyssey produced by Guangqi Honda.
+The second-generation Elysion is produced and sold exclusively in China by Dongfeng Honda, where it was sold alongside the fifth-generation Odyssey produced by Guangqi Honda.

-The Elysion Hybrid went on sale in September 2019, with redesigned grille and bumper.

-The model received a facelift in December 2021, with the hybrid variant renamed to e:HEV Sport Hybrid.
+A hybrid variant went on sale in September 2019, featuring a revised front grille and bumper.
+The model received a facelift in December 2021, with the hybrid variant redesignated the e:HEV Sport Hybrid.